 In recent years, Washington has made significant progress on gun safety, passing a number of lifesaving pieces of firearm legislation.

-In 2016 and 2017, respectively, Washington voters approved ballot measures that enacted universal background checks and an extreme risk protection order law to temporarily disarm high-risk individuals.
-In 2018, voters approved measures to raise the minimum age to buy guns to 21 and enact a child access prevention law.
-In 2017, the state had the 13th-lowest gun death rate in the country and supplied crime guns to other states at the 14th-lowest rate.
-To further improve its gun laws, Washington could invest in community violence intervention programs and close the dangerous loophole that allows abusive dating partners to keep their guns.
+In 2016 and 2017, respectively, Washington voters approved ballot measures that enacted universal background checks and an extreme risk protection law.
+In 2018, state voters also approved measures to raise the minimum age to buy guns and enact a child access prevention law.
+In recent years, the state has also established a state office of firearm violence prevention, enacted critical ghost gun legislation, and invested in community violence intervention programs.
+In 2020, the state had the 12th-lowest gun death rate in the country and supplied crime guns to other states at the 14th-lowest rate.
+To further improve its gun laws, Washington should continue to strengthen investments in community violence intervention programs, limit access to military-style weaponry, and strengthen its firearm relinquishment laws.

 What Washington Does Well